ncarter792/lunch_line/README.md

 # Lunch Line

-A small Python project to parse school lunch menu PDFs and (optionally) create Google Calendar events so your family can see daily breakfast, lunch, and snack plans at a glance.
+A Python tool that parses school lunch menu PDFs and populates a shared Google Calendar that parents can subscribe to.
+This provides an easy way for families to stay informed about daily breakfast, lunch, and snack plans through their personal calendar applications.

 ## Features
-- Parse a weekly menu PDF and extract meals per day.
+- Parse a weekly menu PDF and extract meals per day
-- Map weekday headers like `Tue (28)` to real calendar dates (e.g., `2024-05-28`).
+- Map weekday headers like `Tue (28)` to real calendar dates (e.g., `2024-05-28`)
-- Create all‑day Google Calendar events for Breakfast, Lunch, and PM Snack.
+- Create all‑day Google Calendar events for Breakfast, Lunch, and PM Snack
+- Share the calendar with other parents who can subscribe to stay updated
+- Automatic updates when new menu PDFs are processed

 Note: The source modules may evolve.
 This README outlines the setup and typical usage patterns for the project.